jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 > The target is being able to consume fully functional components like services without packaging them inside the application

-## UI Components vs Microfrontends (Business Components)

-The most of companies have developed a set of UI components, from simple inputs to complex tables or elements.
-This components doesn't work by themselves because they don't call to the API to manage data.
-Instead, they need other components call to the API.

-> Microfrontends means:
->
-> - End-to-end business components
-> - UI components, views and behaviours
-> - Backend API calls
-> - Logic or State

-**A Microfrontend is a piece of software that makes sense for the end user by itself**.
-If the final user access to the Microfrontend directly, the final user gets value from that Microfrontend and he could do a business operation.
-For instance:

-- Microfrontend - Account Detail: UI views and backend API calls for getting the account info
-- Microfrontend - Products Catalog: UI views and backend API calls for showing the products catalog
-- Microfrontend - Customer Profile: UI views and backend API calls for managing customer profile

-An UI Component, doesn't have sense by itself to the end user because it doesn't manage backend services.

-As I said in the previous section, Microfrontends require to be loaded at runtime and not being packaging inside the application.
-Usually, the components catalog is published in NPM and it's declared in the application is going to use them.

-If the components are Web Components they can be imported in any application independently of how it's built.
-This is OK for Microfrontends because we'll see later a principle of Microfrontends Architecture about different technology choices.
-But, if the components are built with an specific framework to be imported in applications built with the same framework there is a limitation about setting a Microfrontends Architecture because a "vendor coupling" is declared

 # Microfrontends: an architectural style

 Microfrontends goes beyond frontend frameworks and their power fight: Angular vs React vs Vue vs ...